What is a Punch List and Why Your Project Needs One

 - Is there adequate paint coverage or do you see thin spots

-- If your walls are textured, is it uniform
+- If your walls are textured, is the texture uniform

 - Are there any cracked or chipped wall tiles